One goal, no wins: What now for Arsenal after January from hell?

 As disappointing as the past month has been, Arteta’s side still has everything to play for in the league between now and the end of the season.

-So the squad will be looking far stronger and you would expect the performances that follow to be more akin to December than what we have seen in January.
+So the squad will be looking far stronger and you would hope the performances that follow will be more akin to December, than what we have seen in January.

 If they are not, then it will not be long before Arsenal’s top-four ambitions go the same as their dreams of ending the season with silverware.